ehjhihlo/Phylo-GCN/README.md

 ## data
 Including the input dataset used for training.
 ## train
-The code for training the model.
+The code for training the model, including Phylo-GCN demo and other models.
 ## trees
 The newick file of phylogeny tree, including all 1137 taxa in this project.
 ## utils